 Please Come Prepared

-It is expected that the teacher-in-charge will have read this information thoroughly prior to the excursion.
+It is expected that the leader-in-charge will have read this information thoroughly prior to the excursion.

-It is expected that the teacher-in-charge will have informed their supervisory team of relevant excursion information prior to their arrival.
+It is expected that the leader-in-charge will have informed their supervisory team of relevant excursion information prior to their arrival.

-It is expected that the teacher-in-charge will have briefed the students, prior to the excursion, about appropriate behavior around animals and around other patrons.
+It is expected that the leader-in-charge will have briefed the children, prior to the excursion, about appropriate behavior around animals and around other patrons.

-School buses enter the circular bus-bay and pull-up along the footpath for students to set-down.
+Buses enter the circular bus-bay and pull-up along the footpath for children to set-down.

-It is the responsibility of the school’s supervisory team to ensure the adequate supervision of the students, keeping in mind that the driveway is used by other groups.
+It is the responsibility of the school’s supervisory team to ensure the adequate supervision of the children, keeping in mind that the driveway is used by other groups.

 Parking of Buses